Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 ---

 The set of registers used by the Hack computer are:
-* Data register (`D`): A 16-bit register used to store a data value.
+* <pmark>Data register (`D`)</pmark>: A 16-bit register used to store a data value.
 In principle, data values can just be stored in the RAM, but the `D` register is used to speed up operations.
-* Address register (`A`): A 16-bit register used to store a memory address.
-The output of this register is connected to the address input ot our memory devices (RAM and ROM).
+* <ymark>Address register (`A`)</ymark>: A 16-bit register used to store a memory address.
+The output of this register is connected to the address input of our memory devices (RAM and ROM).
 Therefore, placing a value in the address register has the side effect of selecting a particular memory register, and this register makes itself available to subsequent instructions designed to manipulate it.
 The `A` register's value can be read directly as a data value.
-* Program counter (`PC`): A 16-bit register used to store the address of the next instruction.
-The contents of the PC is computed and updated as a side effect of executing the current instruction.
+* <gmark>Program counter (`PC`)</gmark>: A 16-bit register used to store the address of the next instruction.
+The contents of the
+ PC is computed and updated as a side effect of executing the current instruction.

 ---